| |

 ex-service persons and their dependants, allowing them to take an active part in

+maintaining the tradition of Remembrance.
 When it no longer became practical for Veterans Affairs Canada

 to maintain the “Vetcraft” operations, the Legion volunteered to take on the

 continuing responsibility for the production of Poppies.
+In so doing, Dominion Command has

 awarded a production contract to a private company to produce the Poppies but